Makode Linde

 Makode Alexander Joel Linde (born 28 June 1981) is a Swedish artist, musician and DJ.
 He became internationally known for his controversial art piece Painful Cake, which he created in Stockholm in 2012.

 Early life

 Linde was born in an artistic family.
 His father was a musician and his mother played in children's theatre works.
 He is fifth in a family of six children.
 Linde studied art at Konstfack, California College of the Arts and Royal Institute of Art.
+He was born to a Guinean father and Swedish mother.

 Early work

 In 2008, he was a co-organizer for a club at the bar F12 in Stockholm where he performed as a magician using live chickens after painting them different colours.
 He was reported and charged with animal cruelty which led to a trial.
 He was later acquitted.
-In 2010 he was commission to decorate Berns and used wallpaper with heroic portraits of famous club and nightlife people and DJs.
+In 2010 he was commissioned to decorate Berns and used wallpaper with heroic portraits of famous club and nightlife people and DJs.